mwpowellhtx/Code.Generation.Roslyn/README.md

 }
 ```

-For brevity, feel free to [review the example source](//mwpowellhtx/Code.Generation.Roslyn/...) in our generators test assembly.
+For brevity, feel free to [review the example source](https://github.com/mwpowellhtx/Code.Generation.Roslyn/blob/master/src/Code.Generation.Roslyn.Generators/ImplementCloneableInterfaceGenerator.cs) in our generators test assembly.

 ### Define attribute

 In order to activate your code generator, you need to define an attribute that will ultimately annotate the asset used to trigger the code generation.
 This attribute may be defined in the same assembly as defines your code generator, but since your code generator must be defined in a `netcoreapp2.1`-compatible library, this may limit which projects can apply your attribute.
 So define your attribute in another assembly if it must be applied to projects that target older platforms.

-If your attributes are in their own project, you must install the [CodeGeneration.Roslyn.Attributes][AttrNuPkg] package to your attributes project.
+If your attributes are in their own project, you must install the [Code.Generation.Roslyn.Attributes][AttrNuPkg] package to your attributes project.

 Define your attribute class.
 For sake of example, we will assume that the attributes are defined in the same netstandard2.0 project that defines the generator which allows us to use the more convenient `typeof` syntax when declaring the code generator type.
 If the attributes and code generator classes were in separate assemblies, you must specify the assembly-qualified name of the generator type as a string instead.